Andrew Yang ends 2020 presidential campaign

 Andrew Yang suspended his political campaign on Tuesday in New Hampshire, ending the upstart run that vaulted the businessman from complete obscurity to a Democratic contender backed by a devoted following known as the Yang Gang.

-Yang told supporters Tuesday that his bid for the White House has made him "a better person."

-"Though thousands of voters came out for our campaign tonight, tonight is not the outcome we fought so hard to achieve," he said.
-"Working on this campaign has made me a better person."
+He continued: "I am not someone who wants to accept donations and support in a race that we will not win.
+And so, tonight I am announcing I am suspending my campaign for president."

-He continued: "This is not an easy decision or something I made lightly with the team.
-Endings are hard, and I've always had the intention to stay in this race until the very end, but I have been persuaded that the message of this campaign will not be strengthened by my staying in this race any longer."
+Yang said he did not make the decision lightly, and that he had every intention of staying in the race until the very end.
+But, he said, he was "persuaded that the message of this campaign will not be strengthened by my staying in this race any longer."

+The entrepreneur said his campaign had "outlasted over a dozen senators, governors and members of Congress to become the most exciting force in this entire race."

+"The Yang Gang has fundamentally shifted the direction of this country and transformed our politics, and we are only continuing to grow," Yang continued.

 Yang's decision comes a week after a disappointing finish in Iowa, where the campaign invested millions and spent two weeks on a bus tour leading up to the caucuses.
 The investment didn't pan out: Yang finished with just 1% support in Iowa and, after leaving the state with depleted resources, had to lay off staff as he looked to trim his campaign's costs.